 The most transient of the planets, the fickle Moon spends roughly two and a half days in each sign, governing emotions and moods.
 Think of the Sun as your outer life and the Moon as your inner life.
 The Moon pertains to your feels, your past, your inner homebody, your instincts, and your maternal imprinting.
 It’s feminine, and it’s introverted, and it’s all about the sensitive stuff.

 Venus is the hot French girl at the party.
 She’s effortlessly elegant and loves to be showered in gifts, but she knows how to dole out the compliments, so it’s impossible not to like her.
-Venus is one of the benefic planets, which means it brings favorable touches no matter where it goes.
-It has to do with romance, gifts, money, beauty, art, fashion, social graces, and selfies with lots of likes.
+Venus is one of the benefic planets, which means it generally brings favorable results to the table, often having to do with romance, gifts, money, beauty, art, fashion, social graces, and selfies with lots of likes.
 Like Mercury, it’s usually close on the Sun’s heels.